 - 1. Move the database directory to the read-only media, including the necessary subdirectory directories (log and seg0) and the file service.properties. - 2.
 Use the database as usual, except that you will not be able to insert or update any data in the database or create or drop dictionary objects.

-Transferring read-only databases to archive (jar or zip) files number of Derby databases and can also contain other information not related to Derby, such as application data or code.
+Transferring read-only databases to archive (jar or zip) files

 Once a database has been created in Derby, it can be stored in a jar or zip file and continue to be accessed by Derby in read-only mode.